Fruit Trees for Sale in the Fort Worth Area

 Shop Premier Nursery for your fruit tree needs.
 We offer a wide variety of fruit trees that you and your family can grow and appreciate for years and years.

-Visit one of our convenient locations, or call us to discuss which fruit trees you need!
+Visit one of our two convenient plant nursery locations, or call us to discuss which fruit trees you need!

 Sentinel Peach: Excellent quality, incredibly sweet peach with deep red skin.
 Cold hardy and heat-tolerant.
-The sentinel peach is self-fruiting and ripens in mid-June.
+The sentinel peach is a self-fruiting fruit tree and ripens in mid-June.
 Requires 850 chilling hours.
 Semi freestone.
 Deciduous.

 Ranger Peach: The ranger peach has large, brightly colored red skin with yellow flesh.
-This late-blooming, variety is good for colder areas and is a heavy producer.
+This late-blooming fruit tree variety is good for colder areas and is a heavy producer.
 Ripens in early July and requires 1000 chilling hours.
 Freestone.
 Deciduous.

 Harvester Peach: Red to yellow fruit with sweet flesh.
 The harvester peach tree is self-fruiting and good for baking or eating fresh from the tree.
 They ripen early to late June and require 750 chilling hours.
 Freestone.
 Deciduous.

 Red Globe Peach: The red globe peach tree has large red fruit with yellow flesh.
 The tangy fruit is good for baking, canning, and fresh eating.
-The tree is self-fruiting and requires 850 chilling hours.
+This fruit tree is self-fruiting and requires 850 chilling hours.
 Freestone.
 Deciduous.

 Ayers Pear: Small to medium-size fruit with yellow to red-colored flesh.
 Excellent for fresh eating or canning.
 One of the highest quality pears for the home orchard.
 Ripens mid-August.
 Requires 350 chilling hours.
 Deciduous.